RockHoward/radguild/index.md

 ### [Sponsorship](./Sponsorship.md)

-Contact the Radix Guild by email at rock@rockmhoward.com or Rock Howard#8203 on discord.
+Contact the Radix Guild by email at rock@rockmhoward.com or by messaging Rock Howard#8203 on discord.

 [**Radix Programmer's Guild Blog**](https://www.publish0x.com/radix-programmers-guild)